michaelzyang/boilertorch/README.md

 ### Customizing model prediction and evaluation metric
-- If your model is not a binary or multi-class classification model that outputs softmax logits, overload or edit the `TorchGagdet.get_predictions` method to put a batch from the Dataloader through your model and generate predictions. `Torchgadget` uses this for both evaluation and blind prediction.
-For blind prediction, `TorchGagdet.predict_set` will take care of concatenating the outputs of the batches for you if your `TorchGagdet.get_predictions` method returns the predictions as a `torch.Tensor`, `numpy.ndarray` or Python `list`.
+- If your model is not a binary or multi-class classification model that outputs softmax logits, overload or edit the `TorchGadget.get_predictions` method to put a batch from the Dataloader through your model and generate predictions. `Torchgadget` uses this for both evaluation and blind prediction.
+For blind prediction, `TorchGadget.predict_set` will take care of concatenating the outputs of the batches for you if your `TorchGadget.get_predictions` method returns the predictions as a `torch.Tensor`, `numpy.ndarray` or Python `list`.
 - If your evaluation metric is not classification accuracy, overload or edit the `TorchGagdet.compute_metric` method to compute your evaluation metric with the outputs or predictions from your model and the targets.